Maryland DUI Lawyer

 Driving Under The Influence

 Driving under the influence (DUI) and driving while impaired (DWI) are criminal charges that are punishable by fines, jail, probation, suspension of driving privileges, and other penalties that restrict your freedom and impact your finances and daily life.
 A conviction for DUI in Maryland brings a criminal record that can have a negative effect on your ability to find or keep employment, and can also bring a fair amount of social stigma and embarrassment.
-Learn more about DUI penalties, like ignition interlock devices and how a DUI charge or conviction could affect your security clearance or immigration status.
+Learn more about DUI penalties, like ignition interlock devices and how a DUI charge or conviction could affect your insurance, security clearance or immigration status.

 A DUI conviction has both legal and administrative consequences.
 In fact, the Motor Vehicle Administration (MVA) suspends your driver’s license almost immediately upon a DUI arrest in Maryland, even before you are brought before a judge or found guilty of a crime.
 If you do not request a hearing with the MVA within ten days of your arrest, your license suspension will remain in effect until your trial.
 Our legal team can also represent you with MVA matters to help you meet all of the important deadlines to protect your rights and your driving privileges all while working to east the impact such a charge can bring.